-Please be aware that classroom placements are subject to change within the first 20 days of school due to fluctuations in enrollment.
-During this period, we will not entertain any requests or make any changes to student placements.
+Please be aware that classroom placements are subject to change due to fluctuations in enrollment.
+During the first 20 days, we will not entertain any requests or make any changes to student placements.

 Should you have concerns about your child's classroom assignment after the first 20 days, you may request a discussion with the administration by scheduling an appointment.